besailazi/Oppgave_4/README.md

 10. **Loader Component**

 ## Usage
-To use any of these components, simply copy the respective HTML code from the provided files and integrate it into your project.
-Make sure to include any necessary CSS and JavaScript files if required by the component.
+To use any of these components, simply click the name of the component you want to see.
+All code from the provided files are integrated in te html, css and javascript files.